hmongouachon/mg-swiper/README.md

 CONFIGURATION
 ----------------------------------------------

-1 - Install plugin
+1 - Install plugin<br />
-2 - Configure plugin pages ( add text + image)
+2 - Configure slides : add text + image<br />
-3 - Add shortcode : [mg_swiper] in your page
+3 - Add shortcode : [mg_swiper] in your page where you want the slider to display